loonwerks/AMASE/examples/1_README_Files/README_WBS_Examples.txt

 (Formal Design and Safety Analysis of AIR6110 Wheel Brake System).
 The fault model is based on the xSAP fault model of the same project.

-An overall description of the behavior and architecture of the model can be found in this repository directory examples/WBS/docs/WBS_description.
+A description of parts of the behavior and architecture of the model can be found in this repository directory examples/WBS/docs/WBS_description.

 Version differences:
 Version 1 (WBS_arch4): This was the closest match to the NuSMV model in terms of the top